temcocontrols/T3000_Building_Automation_System/Update/ReadMe.txt

 Other notes:

-The application wizard uses "TODO:" to indicate parts of the source code you should add to or customize.
+The application wizard uses "" to indicate parts of the source code you should add to or customize.

 If your application uses MFC in a shared DLL, you will need